Waveform Modelling for the Laser Interferometer Space Antenna: Modelling approaches for compact binaries

 After the binary black hole breakthrough of 2005, a pragmatic approach to developing waveform models for compact binary coalescence was required.
 Such models needed to describe the waveform from inspiral to ringdown, be tuned to \NR, and suit a wide range of \GW data analysis applications.
 Key requirements for broad applicability were (and still are) computational efficiency and broad coverage of the parameter space.
 This has led to several generations of frequency-domain and more recently also time-domain models, which have been implemented in the open source {\tt LALSuite} framework \cite{lalsuite} under the name of IMRPhenom, and which are constructed in terms of piecewise closed form expressions for the amplitude and phase of spherical harmonic modes.
 A careful choice of the closed-form expressions allows the maximal compression of information about the waveform into a small number of coefficients that vary across the parameter space.
 More recently, fast ODE integration techniques have also been developed to model the evolution of the component spins in precessing binaries \cite{Estelles:2021gvs}.
 The principal objective of the phenomenological waveform program has been to deliver waveform models that keep up with requirements of data analysis applications and are updated to become increasingly accurate as detectors become more sensitive.

 To construct the models, one proceeds in three stages: First, an appropriate piecewise ansatz is developed for simple functions, e.g. the amplitude and phase of spherical or spheroidal harmonics.
 This ansatz is split into regions, for example corresponding to the inspiral, merger, and ringdown, where physical insight about the different regions can be exploited.
 Fig.~\ref{fig:PhenomRegions} shows the three regions used in current models, where in each such region closed-form expressions are developed to approximate a discrete data set of calibration waveforms.
 Future upgrades may increase the number of regions to increase accuracy.
 The analytical ansatz attempts to incorporate physical insight, e.g. regarding perturbative information concerning the inspiral and ringdown.
 For the inspiral, an ansatz is typically constructed as a deformation of a post-Newtonian description.
 In the ringdown, black hole perturbation theory can be used to link features in the waveform to the quasinormal frequencies determined by the final mass and spin of a black hole.
 The ansatz is then fitted to each waveform in a calibration data set, resulting in a set of generalized coefficients for each waveform.
-This stage is usually referred to as the ``direct fit’’.
+This stage is usually referred to as the ``direct fit''.
 The input data consist of NR data and perturbative descriptions at low frequency, such as post-Newtonian expansions or EOB models.
 Most typically, these types of input data are used in the form of hybrid waveforms, which are constructed by gluing inspiral approximants to shorter \NR data.
-Finally, the coefficients are interpolated across the parameter space, which we will refer to as the ``parameter space fit’’.
+For the PhenomD, PhenomX and PhenomT models, waveforms from the \texttt{SEOBNR} family have been employed to construct such hybrids~\cite{Khan:2015jqa,Pratten:2020fqn,Estelles:2020twz}.
+Finally, the coefficients are interpolated across the parameter space, which we will refer to as the ``parameter space fit''.
 In both stages of fits it is essential to avoid both overfitting and underfitting.